 Maine has adopted extensive laws and guidelines governing child support awards and enforcement procedures.
 In any divorce with minor children and in any parental rights and responsibilities action, a court must determine whether or not child support is appropriate.
-The court usually allocates responsibility for providing health insurance covering the children and addresses payment of uninsured medical, dental, orthodonture, counseling and vision expenses.
-Many cases also involve allocating responsibility for payment of children’s extracurricular activities, camps and extraordinary expenses and a court may in some cases allocate federal and state income tax exemptions and credits.
+Generally, child support is awarded to the children’s primary caretaker.
+Exceptions to this general rule include circumstances where parents provide substantially equal care of the children or where there are other grounds for increasing or decreasing child support (known as a deviation).
+Additionally, the court usually allocates responsibility for providing health insurance covering the children and addresses payment of uninsured medical, dental, orthodontics, counseling and vision expenses.
+Many cases also involve allocating responsibility for payment of children’s extracurricular activities, camps, and extraordinary expenses and a court may in some cases allocate federal and state income tax dependency tax benefits.

 We represent clients in various cases involving initial child support awards.
-We also represent clients who have a valid basis for modifying or terminating existing child support orders or need assistance enforcing a child support award through the courts.
+We also represent clients who have a valid basis for modifying or terminating existing child support orders.